Guardians vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have played as the favorite in nine of their past 10 games and have won four of those contests.
+- The Guardians have played as the favorite in 10 of their past 10 games and have won four of those contests.

-- The Guardians and their opponents have combined to hit the over three times in their last 10 games with a total.
+- In their last 10 games with a total, the Guardians and their opponents have combined to hit the over three times.

 - In their last game with a spread, the Guardians failed to cover.